ouspg/CryptoCourse/Week6Exercises/README.md

 >Provide the matching pairs and any code that you used as your answer.

-**2.2** What potential vulnerabilities there are if only textbook version of RSA is used to sign many (different) messages with the same key?
+**2.2** What potential vulnerabilities there are if only textbook version of RSA is used to sign messages?

 >Answer the question in short textual form.